-- TCU’s men’s and women’s basketball programs will begin play in 2015-2016 in the Ed and Rae Schollmaier Arena in the Daniel-Meyer Complex.
+- TCU’s men’s and women’s basketball programs began play in the Ed and Rae Schollmaier Arena in the Daniel-Meyer Athletic Complex in 2015-2016.
 The new facility is the result of a $72 million renovation.

-- Seven former TCU players were active in Major League Baseball in 2015.
+- Eight former TCU players were active in Major League Baseball in 2016.

 - Women’s basketball concluded the 2016 season with an 18-15 record, posting at least eight wins in Big 12 Conference play for the third consecutive season.

 - In 2016, women’s tennis finished in a tie for second in the Big 12 Conference and advanced to the second round of the NCAA Championship for the second straight season.

 - Alex Rybakov became the first player in TCU men’s tennis history to be named ITA National Rookie of the Year.

 - Frog swimmer Ford Story ’16 won the Big 12 Conference title in the 100- yard breaststroke and made his bid to reach the Rio Games at the U.S. Olympic Trials.